 But what Jo fears most is the letter from her grandmother.
 Because if it’s true, then Jo belongs here, in this strange place.
 And she has no choice but to stay.

 Let’s start on a lighter note and talk about the writing style.
 The Cherished feels very juvenile despite its very adult themes.
 Everything feels very clunky and almost like the entire page is just one long rambling thought.

 From the get go the author includes multiple racially insensitive or even out right racist comments.
 This one about Jo’s dad: “He was dark-skinned, Hispanic looking.
 He could be from anywhere” was said in the first chapter and the very beginning of the second chapter said “Nana likes throwing Mexican-themed parties.
-When Jo informed Nana they actually, the caterers aren’t from Mexico, she shrugged and said what did that matter”.
+When Jo informed Nana that actually, the caterers aren’t from Mexico, she shrugged and said what did that matter”.
 I just don’t get what the point of this is?
 I’m aware that they are fictional characters but I’m pretty sure someone didn’t have a gun to the author’s head and threatened to kill them if they didn’t include racism in their book.
 At no time are comments like these necessary, especially when they do absolutely nothing for the plot.